 Using Student Computing Resources

 Do not store files on the hard drives of these computers; all data is erased every time the computer is rebooted.
 Please email your work to yourself, or copy it to external media, before you leave.

 Installing or modifying software on HDS computers is not permitted.

 Please use headphones for any program playing sounds and/or music.
 Headphones are not provided; please bring your own.

 Please follow Andover-Harvard Theological Library policies regarding food and drink.

 As in any public place, do not leave your belongings unattended.

-Academic Technology Consultants from the HDS Office of IT and Media Services are available for consultations in 60 Oxford Street, room 202A during regularly scheduled office hours (during the academic year) and by appointment (year-round).
-Email firstname.lastname@example.org to make an appointment.
+Academic Technology Consultants from the HDS Office of IT and Media Services are available for consultations by appointment year-round.
+Email the HDS academic technology team at email@example.com to make an appointment.

-During the academic year, Academic Technology Consultants are often available in Andover-Harvard Theological Library as well; look for them on the second floor at the computer next to the print release station.
+During the academic year, Academic Technology Consultants are often available on the second floor of the library; look for them at the computer next to the print release station.

 If no consultant is on duty, please call the Harvard University IT Service Desk at 617.495.7777 or email firstname.lastname@example.org.
 If your problem occurs outside of regular business hours and cannot be resolved over the phone, your call will be logged and a technician will get back to you on the next business day.